Featured Image: @thenoahbaker via Instagram

-Hop in your car and take a trip back in time to the adorable, a retro replica of the original In-N-Out in Baldwin Park.
-The 10 square feet red and white cube at Francisquito and Garvey pays homage to Harry Snyder’s first stand where he first introduced California to the freshest hamburgers back in 1948.
+Hop in your car and take a trip back in time at the adorable, retro replica of the original In-N-Out in Baldwin Park.
+The 10-square-foot red and white cube at Francisquito and Garvey pays homage to Harry Snyder’s first stand, where he first introduced California to the freshest hamburgers back in 1948.
 He woke up before dawn every day to visit food markets and picked out only the freshest ingredients for each handmade burger, according to In-N-Out’s website.

-The menu of made-to-order burgers, fries and drinks that In-N-Out worshipers love today, is prepared and served in the same classic style guests have been enjoying since its inception.
+The menu of made-to-order burgers, fries and drinks that In-N-Out worshipers love today is prepared and served in the same classic style guests have enjoyed since its inception.

 Snyder’s original stand lasted six young years until the 10 freeway forced him to relocate down the road.
-That shiny new spot lasted 50 years until it closed down opened up just over the freeway overpass—but that was shut down too.
-It was eventually demolished in 2011 and in 2014 this gorgeous replica was built in its honor.
+That shiny new spot lasted 50 years until it closed down and opened up just over the freeway overpass—but that was shut down too.
+It was eventually demolished in 2011 and 2014, this gorgeous replica was built in its honor.

-Of course, drive-throughs were things of beautiful convenience that you won’t find into today’s world.
-Like a handy cigarette machine.
-This humbly sized stand usually has a member of staff (hat and all) ready to take your order and run through your secret menu list with you.
+Of course, drive-throughs were things of beautiful convenience that you won’t find in today’s world, like a handy cigarette machine.
+This humbly-sized stand usually has a member of staff (hat and all) ready to take your order and run through your secret menu list with you.
 But this is all just for fun.
-To tuck into a real burger you’ll need to head to the actual in-N-out restaurant further down the road.
+To tuck into a real burger, you’ll need to head to the actual in-N-out restaurant further down the road.

 To take this nostalgic trip and experience this bit of In-N-Out history for viewing and photos, you can go from Thursday to Sunday between 11 am to 2 pm at 13752 Francisquito Avenue, Baldwin Park, CA 91706.

 Note: the impacts of COVID-19 may affect the usual operating timesFind more weird and wonderful things in L.A. here.